 Condoms (male or female) may prevent genital warts from being passed on to new sexual partners who are not infected.
 However, they do not completely protect you from getting HPV infection as the skin that is not covered by a condom can become infected.
 But condoms do help to protect against other STIs such as chlamydia and HIV.
 You should also use condoms whilst having oral sex and you should not share sex toys.

 When you are being treated for warts, it is commonly advised that you should use condoms when you have sex, until the warts have completely gone.

 In the UK, the Department of Health originally chose a type of vaccine (Cervarix®) that did not protect against the common types of HPV that cause anogenital warts (types 6 and 11) in its national immunisation campaign.
 However, from September 2012 the vaccine used was changed to a type that covers HPV-6/11/16/18 (Gardasil®).
 See the separate leaflet called Human Papillomavirus Immunisation (HPV) for further details.

 It is hoped that by vaccinating teenage girls before they catch the HPV infection, the numbers of anogenital warts overall in years to come will be much reduced.
 This has already been shown to happen in countries such as Australia, which started vaccinating earlier.

 What is the outlook?

-Anogenital warts can usually be cleared with treatment.
-However, in about 1 in 4 cases, new warts develop at some time after successful treatment.
+Many anogenital warts clear up on their own without any treatment being needed.
+Up to a third of warts clear up within 3-6 months without treatment.
+If not, they can usually be cleared with treatment.
+However, in at least 1 in 4 cases, new warts develop at some time after successful treatment.
 This is usually because the same infection has re-activated, not because you have a newly acquired infection.
 If warts do come back, they can be treated in the same way.